T32 - Biopsychiatry and Neuroscience

 Within our Department, the programs of investigation include basic and clinical neuroscience.
 Basic studies in animal models include programs in neuropharmacology, ion channel physiology, behavioral genetics, regulation of neural gene expression, and brain development.

-Studies in the etiology of mental illness include programs in the genetics of bipolar disorder, new methods of understanding psychiatric epidemiology genetic transmission in diverse populations, efforts at understanding the physiological bases of mood disorders, characterization of schizophrenia in terms of brain abnormalities and neurophysiological changes, and studies of the neurobiology of sleep.
+Studies in the etiology of mental illness include programs investigating neurobiological and genetics of major psychiatric disorders.
+Our program offers opportunities to learn new methods of understanding psychiatric epidemiology, genetic transmission in diverse populations, physiological and neurobiological basis of psychiatric disorders.
 Several investigators in the Department approach these problems through modern neuroimaging methods including fMRI and SPECT.

-Clinical psychiatry research includes the development of novel psycho- pharmacological treatments for the major psychiatric disorders, studies of psychosis and psychiatric medications in the aging, neuroendocrine effects on mood disorders, and a program in psychosomatic medicine examining the mechanisms by which behavioral factors influence blood pressure and risk of hypertension.
+Clinical psychiatry research is also available, and they include the development of novel psycho- pharmacological treatments for the major psychiatric disorders, studies of psychosis and psychiatric medications in the aging, neuroendocrine effects on mood disorders, and a program in psychosomatic medicine examining the mechanisms by which behavioral factors influence mental health.

 The minimum salary is NIH postdoctoral scale, but supplementation is frequently available and is negotiated with individual research mentors.